Shopping in Kona: The New Resident's Survival Guide

 While heavily trafficked by tourists, locals still visit the boutiques here for high-end aloha wear and the iconic waterfront lawn views.

-12. Queens' & Kings' Shops (Waikoloa)
+12. Queens' and Kings' Shops (Waikoloa)

 Frequently Asked Questions